French Income Tax

 - French Income Tax Optimisation

 Although France has a reputation for high taxes, income tax is generally no higher than many other developed countries - in particular for couples.
-Certain “excessive” increases initially proposed by President Hollande were rejected by the Conseil Constitutionnel - showing that no elected French government has unlimited freedom.
+Certain “excessive” increases proposed by President Hollande were rejected by the Conseil Constitutionnel - showing that no French government has unlimited freedom to tax its citizens.

-All those living in France should note that all foreign unearned income (bank interest, dividends, etc) must be declared and “tax on account” paid up front (21% or 24%) by the 15th of the month following receipt.
-Previously optional, this is now mandatory except for those below the specified income thresholds (see below).
-This does not apply to income rolled up within French-recognised capital wrappers such as Assurance Vie and PEA.
+All those living in France should note that foreign financial income (bank interest, dividends, gains, etc) must still be declared and the 30% flat tax paid “on account” by the 15th of the month following receipt (whereas income arising within French banks will automatically be declared and the flat tax paid on account for you).
+This is mandatory except for those below the specified income thresholds (see below).

 French Income Tax captures a wide spectrum of revenues, including